Mental health resources

 "Journalists are generally resilient but they are not immune to trauma and distress, which Kinman said can lead to headaches, muscle tension, fatigue, intrusive thoughts, sleeping problems and nightmares.
 Some may miss deadlines because they can’t concentrate, or their time management skills may also deteriorate.
 They might experience panic attacks, anxiety, depression or substance abuse."

-Read more about these tips compiled by the International Journalists' Network here.
+Read more about by the .